skvadrik/re2c/README.md

 DESCRIPTION
 -----------

-re2c is a free and open-source lexer generator for C and C++.
+re2c is a free and open-source lexer generator for C, C++ and Go.

 Its main goal is generating fast lexers: at least as fast as their reasonably optimized hand-coded counterparts.
 Instead of using traditional table-driven